abe-winter/module-example-cpp/README.md

 These instructions assume a target system similar to Debian Bullseye.

-Before you can build your module's executable, you must [create your module locally](https://docs.viam.com/registry/create/#prepare-the-module-for-execution), following the C++ instructions.
+Before you can build this module's executable, you must follow the steps to [prepare a module for execution](https://docs.viam.com/registry/create/#prepare-the-module-for-execution).

-Once your module is created, follow the steps to [prepare the module for execution](https://docs.viam.com/registry/create/#prepare-the-module-for-execution).
+You can also view the [complex C++ module examples](https://github.com/viamrobotics/viam-cpp-sdk/tree/main/src/viam/examples/modules/complex) to see how a simple module like this one can be modified.

 You can use the sections linked in the [Module Contents](#module-contents) section as a reference when creating and building your own C++ module.